liamzebedee/niacin/cli/README.md

 **Dependency injection for contracts**.
 No more manually pasting addresses, you can use the `MixinResolver` in order to resolve dependencies to other contracts in your codebase.
 It is smart and caches entries, meaning no extra `CALL`'s like a Beacon.

+**Simple migration scripting**.
+Aller supports an initialize script, written in JS/TS.
+You can initialize your smart contracts from JS, and apply new settings.
+It has intelligent helpers, meaning it will only call `setFeeRate` if your fee rate has changed.
+See [`example-project/deploy/initialize.js`](../example-project/deploy/initialize.js) for an example.

 **Deployment data for your Dapp/Subgraph**.
-Contract deployment information is written to a `manifest.json`, containing the addresses, ABI's, and deployment block number and tx (useful for The Graph).
+Generate an ultra-lightweight `index.js` from your deployment manifest.json, containing the addresses, ABI's, and deployment tx and block number (useful for The Graph).

 **Reproducible deployments**.
 Git metadata (branch, commit) is recorded for each deployment, so you can easily checkout the old source code.
 Deployer records the RPC and chain ID for each deployment - and checks if you're deploying to the network you intended!